Restream/reindexer-py/README.md

     namespace (string): A name of a namespace

 #### Raises:
-    Exception: Raises with an error message when Reindexer instance is not initialized yet
+    ConnectionError: Raises with an error message when Reindexer instance is not initialized yet
-    Exception: Raises with an error message of API return on non-zero error code
+    ApiError: Raises with an error message of API return on non-zero error code

 <a id="pyreindexer.rx_connector.RxConnector.namespace_close"></a>